erezposner/CV-ML_Student_Coding_Interview/README.md

 You must have your own computer with an active internet connection.
 Ensure you have administrator privileges on your computer.
 Additionally, this interview project is hosted on a Git repository, so you should have Git installed to clone the project and create a branch for your work.

 ### Python Libraries
+Install Python version >= 3.8.
 You will need specific Python libraries for the interview.
 These libraries will be listed in a file named requirements.txt.
 To install them:
 ```shell
 pip install -r requirements.txt
 ```